 The second most common fly around horses and the most bothersome is the Stable Fly.
 These are blood feeders and they hurt when they cut through the skin to feed.
 You will find these mostly on the fore legs and flanks of horses.
-If your horses are stomping and twitching, it’s these bad boys (and girls).
+If your horses are stomping and twitching, it’s these bad boys (actually only the girls bite).
 These flies reproduce in horse manure as well as rotting vegetation.
 If coming from horse manure, they typically make up 20% of your fly population.
 If you have way more than that, then they’re also likely coming from old round bales, or old hay at the bottom of round bale rings, grass clippings, etc. that can be a mile or two away.
 Put Fly Predators there or spread the old hay thinly to dry.
 To capture this fly you need a Biting Stable Fly Trap More on traps

 Read a special and complete online edition of Dr. Miller's ground breaking book, Understanding The Ancient Secrets of The Horse's Mind.